aidenhongg/first-neural-network/README.md

 Optimized default hyperparameters can be found here.
 These were used to train the current saved model, which has a 95.11% raw accuracy and ~0.224 cost.

 ## How to use:
-There are three public modules that users may run.
+There are three modules for users to run.
 #### run_interactive.py
 The most user-friendly.
 Loads the saved model and prints random entries from the testing set.
 Human users can test their prediction accuracy against the machine.
   - If you delete the default saved model, you must train and save a new one using `run_model.py`.